A2nkF/assembly-foo/README.md

 # x86 Assembly projects

 ## Description
-Some of my random Assembler projects.
+Some of my random Assembly projects.

 BTW I don't know whether this code will run on your machine(I am doing my syscalls manually so you may have to adjust them to your OS).